Kiko (footballer, born 2000)

-Francisco Pereira Carneiro (born 25 March 2000), commonly known as Kiko, is a Portuguese professional footballer who plays as a centre-back for Liga 1 club Persik Kediri.
+Francisco Pereira Carneiro (born 25 March 2000), commonly known as Kiko, is a Portuguese professional footballer who plays as a centre-back for Super League club Persik Kediri.

 Club career

 Montalegre

 In the 2022–23 season, Kiko signed a contract with Montalegre.
 He made his league debut on 20 August 2022 as a starter in a 4–2 lose over Anandia.
 In a match against Felgueiras 1932 a week later, he played the full 90 minutes for the first time in a 0–2 home lose in game-week 2.

 RANS Nusantara

 Ahead of the 2023–24 season, he went abroad for the first time and signed a contract with Indonesian Liga 1 club RANS Nusantara.
 Kiko made his club debut in a pre-season friendly match on 21 June 2023 as a starter in a 2–1 win against Persija Jakarta at the PTIK Stadium.
 And made his league debut on 3 July 2023 in a 2–1 win against Persikabo 1973 at the Maguwoharjo Stadium.
+Heading into Week 10, he has consistently been coach Eduardo Almeida’s go-to player for anchoring the team’s defense.
+His position is irreplaceable, as he has logged 900 minutes of playing time.
+On 2 September 2023, Kiko scored his first league goal for RANS Nusantara in 2023–24 season, earning them a 1–0 victory over Persik Kediri.
+Kiko finished the season with only one goal in 30 league appearances.